polson/descript-audio-codec/README.md

 ```

 ## Testing
-We provide two test scripts to test CLI + training functionality.
+We provide tests for CLI, training, and FSQ behavior.
 Please
-make sure that the trainig pre-requisites are satisfied before launching these
+make sure that the training pre-requisites are satisfied before launching these
 tests.
 To launch these tests please run
 ```
 python -m pytest tests